 - Urgent and emergency inpatient care in other countries

 After you’ve been to the hospital or needed skilled nursing, the last thing you or your family probably want to worry about is a stack of medical bills.
-Medicare supplement plan F can eliminate this concern and offer you peace of mind.
+A 2018 Medicare supplement plan F can eliminate this concern and offer you peace of mind.

 How Medicare Supplemental Plan F Works With Part B